 We primarily rely on our existing cash and marketable investment securities balances, as well as cash flow generated through our operations to fund our investment needs.
 Since we currently depend on DISH Network for a substantial portion of our revenue, our cash flow from operations depends heavily on its needs for equipment and services.
-As a result of DISH Network's previously disclosed higher than normal inventory levels, during the six months ended June 30, 2011, DISH Network purchased fewer digital set-top boxes and related components from us.
-It is possible that DISH Network will continue to purchase fewer digital set-top boxes and related components from us 2010.
+As a result of DISH Network's previously disclosed higher than normal inventory levels, during the nine months ended September 30, 2011, DISH Network purchased fewer digital set-top boxes and related components from us.
+It is possible that DISH Network revenue will be lower in the future than it has been in the past.
 This decrease could have a material adverse effect on our results of operations.
-In addition, to the extent that DISH Network's gross subscriber additions decrease or DISH Network experiences a net loss of subscribers, sales of our digital set-top boxes and related components to DISH Network may further decline, which in turn could have a further material adverse effect on our financial position and results of operations.
-In addition, we currently have three satellites under construction, QuetzSat-1, EchoStar XVI and Jupiter.
-The expected future payments related to these satellites are \$535 million.
-As a result, there can be no assurances that we will always have positive cash flows from operations and should our cash flows turn negative, our existing cash and marketable investment securities balances may be reduced.
+In addition, to the extent that DISH Network's gross subscriber additions continue to decrease or DISH Network continues to experience a net loss of subscribers, sales of our digital set-top boxes and related components to DISH Network may further decline, which in turn could have a further material adverse effect on our financial position and results of operations.
+In addition, we currently have two satellites under construction, EchoStar XVI and Jupiter.
+The expected future payments related to these satellites are \$188 million.
+As a result, there can be no assurance that we will have positive cash flows from operations.
+Furthermore, if we experience negative cash flows, our existing cash and marketable investment securities balances may be reduced.